 You can’t tell from those standard resume bulletpoints why someone chose to take that position at that company or what having that position meant to that person.
 Perhaps it was this person’s dream job since childhood or maybe they had a special connection to the community served by that organization.
 Share that story as prose, then use bulletpoints to convey your job responsibilities and accomplishments.

 Included in the “Experience” part of your LinkedIn profile are places to upload “Media” – work samples or other pieces that illustrate your skills and expertise.
 Potential employers may not see samples of your work until after your resume reached their radar and you’ve been invited to be interviewed.
 LinkedIn makes it easy for you to call attention to projects you’ve completed right away.
 Add media to your profile, whether it’s a report or case study that you wrote or a link to a video or article that you produced or participated in.

 References are often requested near the end of the interviewing process and, usually, only final candidates are asked to provide them.
 If you have some impressive references or you have too many to include on your reference list, ask those connections to post a recommendation on your LinkedIn profile.
 Their stories about you and your work could make a difference and give a strong first impression to potential employers.

 Social media platforms like LinkedIn have changed the way job seekers and employers find and interact with each other.
 Use their features and tools creatively to stand out and differentiate yourself from other job seekers!

 About the Author: Marcia Silva is the director of marketing and communications at the Higher Education Recruitment Consortium.
+She strives to create engaging, research-informed content that empowers job seekers and employers committed to creating inclusive workplaces.
 She is passionate about supporting nonprofit organizations in using digital media and technology to encourage participation, build trust, and strengthen communities.